Conchylicultor/MusicGenerator/README.md

  * Numpy (should be installed with TensorFlow)
  * Mido (midi library)
  * Tqdm (for the nice progression bars)
- * OpenCv (Sorry, there is no simple way to install it with python 3)
+ * OpenCv (Sorry, there is no simple way to install it with python 3.
+It's primarily used as visualisation tool to print the piano roll so is quite optional.
+All OpenCv calls are contained inside the imgconnector file so if you want to use test the program without OpenCv, you can try removing the functions inside the file)

 ## Running

 To train the model, simply run `main.py`.
-Once trained, you can generate the results with `main.py --test`.
+Once trained, you can generate the results with `main.py --test --sample_length 500`.
 For more help and options, use `python main.py -h`.

 To visualize the computational graph and the cost with TensorBoard, just run tensorboard --logdir save/. .